If you want to enjoy a meal in the open air and sunshine, head to one of these restaurants with rooftop seating in Pittsburgh.

 The upper-level seating area overlooking Penn Avenue at Roland’s Seafood Grill is an iconic spot for Pittsburgh people-watching.
 Currently open with limited capacity, Roland’s is offering their full menu, including their famous ‘hot lobster rolls,’ beer-battered fish sliders, and Strip District clams.
 Roland’s Seafood Grill (1904 Penn Avenue)

-After closing up shop for a few weeks because of the pandemic, New Amsterdam has officially reopened in Lawrenceville.
-Their rooftop patio, now covered in a tent, is the perfect spot to stop by and enjoy a brew, plus something from their menu of bar food favorites, like Buffalo Chicken Dip, Mac & Cheese, and burgers.
+New Amsterdam is another great spot to have a rooftop drink in Lawrenceville.
+Their rooftop patio, now covered in a tent, is the perfect place to stop by and enjoy a brew, plus something from their menu of bar food favorites, like Buffalo Chicken Dip, Mac & Cheese, and burgers.
 New Amsterdam (4421 Butler Street

 Bado’s Pizza Grille & Ale House